 On April 30, 2014, the Company received net cash proceeds of approximately \$4,898,000 pursuant to the execution of the April 2014 Credit Facility.
 Upon entering into the April 2014 Credit Facility, the Company was required to pay the lender a facility fee of \$50,000 in conjunction with the funding of the term loan.
 The April 2014 Credit Facility was secured by substantially all of the Company's personal property other than its intellectual property.
 The term loan under the April 2014 Credit Facility bore interest at an annual rate of 7.95%.
 The Company was required to make interest-only payments on the term loan through August 1, 2015.
-The outstanding term loan under the April 2014 Credit Facility being made by the Company to the lender in consecutive monthly installments following such interest-only period, with monthly payments of principal and interest being made by the Company to the lender in consecutive monthly installments following such interest-only period.
+The outstanding term loan under the April 2014 Credit Facility began amortizing at the end of the applicable interest-only period, with monthly payments of principal and interest being made by the Company to the lender in consecutive monthly installments following such interest-only period.
 The term loan under the April 2014 Credit Facility matured on July 1, 2018.
 Under the original terms of the underlying agreement, the Company was also required to make a final payment to the lender equal to 5.5% of the original principal amount of the term loan funded.
 Upon maturity of the April 2014 Credit Facility on July 1, 2018, security interest in the Company's personal property was released by the lender.

 A warrant to purchase up to 588 shares of the Company's common stock at an exercise price of \$424.80 per share with a term of 10 years was issued to Oxford Finance LLC on April 30, 2014.
 Issuance costs of approximately \$102,000 associated with the term loan under the April 2014 Credit Facility were recorded as a discount to outstanding debt as of the closing date, resulting in net proceeds of approximately \$4,898,000.
-The estimated fair value of the warrant issued of approximately \$233,000 was also recorded as a discount to outstanding debt as of the closing date, resulting debt as of the closing date.
-The discounts and other issuance costs were amortized to interest expense utilizing the effective interest method over the underlying term of the loan.
+The estimated fair value of the warrant issued of approximately \$233,000 was also recorded as a discount to outstanding debt as of the closing date as a discount to outstanding debt as of the effective interest method over the underlying term of the loan.